One thing is for sure — the world is changing fast. Companies need to adapt, innovate and deliver value faster than ever before.

 What skills do you need as a project manager?

 Project management skills are highly transferable across all sectors and industries.
 Methodologies such as change management and agile ways of working are universal, so you have the freedom to work across various industries and sectors in your career.
+Having a solid understanding of project management principles and practices is essential for effective project execution and career advancement.

 What are the key responsibilities of a project manager?